autumntompkin/GRCProjects/05-risk-acceptance-documentation/README.md

 │   ─────────────────────────             ───────────────                     │
 │                                                                             │
-│   Shared service account                Unauthorized access to $2B in       │ │                                         transaction data                    │
+│   Shared service account                Unauthorized access to $2B in       │ │                                         transaction data  <-- CHANGING                   │
 │                                                                             │
 │   No password rotation                  If password is compromised,         │ │                                         attacker has 18+ months of access   │ │                                                                             │
 │   15 people know password               Any of 15 people (or their          │
 │                                         compromised accounts) could         │
-│                                         access the database                 │
+│                                         access the database <-- CHANGING                │
 │                                                                             │
 │   No query logging                      Breach may go undetected;           │ │                                         forensics impossible                │
 │                                                                             │
-│   DB admin privileges                   Attacker could modify/delete        │
+│   DB admin privileges  <-- CHANGING                 Attacker could modify/delete        │
 │                                         financial records                   │
 │                                                                             │
 └─────────────────────────────────────────────────────────────────────────────┘